CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 You write your code or plain text in rectangular “cells” and the browser then passes it to the back-end “kernel”, which runs your code and returns output.

-`.ipynb file is a python notebook which stores code, text, markdown, plots, results in a specific format but .py file is a python file which only stores code and plain text (like comments etc).`
+`**Note:**.ipynb file is a python notebook which stores code, text, markdown, plots, results in a specific format but .py file is a python file which only stores code and plain text (like comments etc).`

 ## How to access and install softwares and modules on cluster?